cklim83/test_md/oop/inheritance.md

 ## super
-The `super` keyword will call a method with the **same name** that occur one position earlier in the method lookup path.
+The `super` keyword will call a method with the **same name** as the one it is residing within and that occur one search position after the current class in the method lookup path.
 In the example below, `super` within `GoodDog#speak` will invoke `Animal#speak` which will return `"Hello!"`.
 We then append additional text to generate `"Hello! from GoodDog class"`.
 ```ruby
 class Animal
   def speak